hellbox/srob-migration/content/reviews/reflections-by-and-about-white-people.md

-name = "Reflections by and about white people" title = "Reflections by and about white people" dek = "Donna Miscolta looks at the new Seattle, City of Literature anthology, and finds it missing something important." type = "Review"facebookauto = "Donna Miscolta looks at the new Seattle, City of Literature anthology, and finds it missing something important." twitterauto = "Writer @DonnaMiscolta takes issue with the Seattle, City of Literature anthology being called \"comprehensive\"" reviews_byline = ["writers/donna-miscolta.md"] reviews_books = ["books/seattle-city-of-literature.md"]
+name = "Reflections by and about white people" title = "Reflections by and about white people" dek = "Donna Miscolta looks at the new Seattle, City of Literature anthology, and finds it missing something important." type = "Review" facebookauto = "Donna Miscolta looks at the new Seattle, City of Literature anthology, and finds it missing something important." twitterauto = "Writer @DonnaMiscolta takes issue with the Seattle, City of Literature anthology being called \"comprehensive\"" reviews_byline = ["writers/donna-miscolta.md"] reviews_books = ["books/seattle-city-of-literature.md"]